Dashalty: Destruction of the village

 On April 5, 2024, Google Earth updated satellite images of the Nagorno Karabakh.
 The Monument Watch team documented that Azerbaijan razed the village to the ground, including its old neighborhoods, springs, civil infrastructure and natural environment.

 Historical heritage sites

 Historical heritage sites in and around the village include a 13th-century khachkar, an 18th/19th-century cemetery, an 18th/19th-century bridge, a 19th-century watermill, and the church of Surb Astvatsatsin (Սուրբ Աստվածածին, lit.
 'Holy Mother of God') built in 1862.

-The old town square is relatively well preserved, showing some traditional pre-Soviet architecture of the region.
+Before Karintak was demolished, the old town square preserved the traditional architecture of the region.

 There is also a plain village church that was restored by Land and Culture Organization volunteers in 1999–2000.
 It was originally built in 1816 in the place of a previously existing chapel.